officialjallen/RankingRestAPI/INSTALL.md

 ---

-## uild and Run
+## Build and Run
 1. Clone project to a directory https://github.com/officialjallen/emsiapp
 2. Enter the "emsiapp" directory
 3. Run "mvn clean install"
 4. Project should Build
 5. Enter the "target" directory
-6. Copy the "CityRankApp.war" file
+6. Copy the "CityRankApp.war" file to the "apache-tomcat-8.5.23/webapps" folder
-7. Back in the "apache-tomcat-8.5.23" folder, enter webapps
-8. Paste the "CityRankApp.war"
-9. In the command line in "apache-tomcat-8.5.23/bin" run "./startup.sh"
+7. In the command line in "apache-tomcat-8.5.23/bin" run "./startup.sh"
-10. Tomcat should startup, and the service should be running on http://localhost:8080
+8. Tomcat should startup, and the service should be running on http://localhost:8080